 The Curious Science of Humans at War

 When you think about military science, what’s the first thing that comes to mind?
 Bombs and guns, right?
 Well, that’s not what interests the writer Mary Roach, who has a habit of seeking out eccentric scientific corners.
 She’s not so much curious about the killing as she is about the keeping alive.
 That curiosity led her to research into the battlefield’s more obscure threats: exhaustion, shock, bacteria, panic, even turkey vultures.
-Roach joins us to explore the curious science of humans at war.
+Roach is coming to Utah, so we're rebroadcasting our conversation with her about the science of humans at war.
 (Rebroadcast)

 On Wednesday, June 21, at 7:00 p.m.
 Mary Roach sits down with Ellen Fagg Weist of The Salt Lake Tribune.
 That's at The City Library in downtown Salt Lake City.
 The event is co-hosted by Weller Book Works.It's free, but registration is required.
 Visit slcpl.orgto learn more and to register.